|

 Building Rating Other Information

-- The Birmingham BT Tower is the tallest structure in the city but can not be given the title of the cities tallest building.
+- The Birmingham BT Tower is the tallest structure in the city but can not be given the title of the city's tallest building.

 - Contrary to popular belief, the Birmingham BT Tower does not contain regular floors through it, and is mainly nothing more than a concrete core with stairways built into it.

-- The main concrete core of the tower which makes up a majority of the building is designed to withstand the explosion caused by a 1 Megaton Atomic Bomb being detonated as close as a mile to the tower.
+- The main concrete core of the tower which makes up a majority of the building is designed to withstand the explosion caused by a 1 Megaton Atomic Bomb being detonated as close as a mile to the tower, the same stress test as placed on BT Tower in London.

 Companies